Chediak-Higashi syndrome is a rare disease of the immune and nervous systems. It involves pale-colored hair, eyes, and skin.

 Antibiotics are used to treat infections.
 Antiviral drugs, such as acyclovir, and chemotherapy drugs are often used in the accelerated phase of the disease.
 Blood and platelet transfusions are given as needed.
 Surgery may be needed to drain abscesses in some cases.

-Death often occurs in the first 10 years of life, from chronic infections or accelerated disease that results in lymphoma-like illness.
+Death often occurs in the first 10 years of life, from long-term (chronic) infections or accelerated disease that results in lymphoma-like illness.
 However, some affected children have survived longer.

 Complications may include: